Roger Miret

 Rogelio de Jesus Miret (born June 30, 1964) is a Cuban American musician.
 He is the vocalist for New York hardcore band Agnostic Front, street punk group Roger Miret and the Disasters, and hardcore band The Alligators.
 In 1983, he briefly played bass in the Cro-Mags.

 Agnostic Front are considered to be "the godfathers of hardcore" and one of the bands that created the New York scene.
+Revolver Magazine stated that he and his bandmate Vinnie Stigma "carried the torch for punk's unapologetic cousin, hardcore, across the globe."